NSITonline/NSIT-Connect/README.md

 To know about about how the APIs are used in the project and the other project related documentation, please refer to our [ wiki page](https://github.com/Swati4star/NSIT-App-v2/wiki).

 ##Project Maintainers
-This project is founded and actively mantained by [Sidharth Patro](https://github.com/sdpatro/) and [Swati Garg](https://github.com/Swati4star/).
-For any sort of queries feel free to either mail at sidharth.patro@outlook.com or swati4star@gmail.com.
+This project is founded and actively mantained by [Sidharth Patro](https://github.com/sdpatro/) and [Swati Garg](https://github.com/Swati4star/) and contributed by [Sumit Vohra](https://github.com/saisumit/)  .
+For any sort of queries feel free to either mail at sidharth.patro@outlook.com , swati4star@gmail.com or sumitvohra90@gmail.com.
 We will certainly reply to you as soon as we can.